-Employer contributions made to the plan for the year ended September 30, 2022 totaled \$98,261.
+Employer contributions made to the plan for the years ended September 30, 2023 and 2022 totaled \$111,324 and \$98,261, respectively.

-12. Grants and Contracts
+11. Grants and Contracts

 Financial awards from federal, state and local governments in the form of grants are subject to special audit.
 Such audits could result in claims against the Organization for disallowed costs or noncompliance with grantor restrictions.
 No provision has been made for any liabilities that may arise from such audits since the amounts, if any, cannot be determined at this time.